Some choose the cheese life. Others are born into it. But for Bruce Workman, it was fate.

 “The story says if the first drop of milk hits your shoe, you're gonna be a cheesemaker,” says Bruce.

 We’re pretty sure the whole gallon spilled on him because what started as an after-school job turned into a full-blown obsession.

 “I just love making cheese,” he says.
-Today, Bruce is the most decorated Master Cheesemaker in America, with 12 Master medals signifying his expertise in 12 cheese varieties: alpine-style, baby swiss, brick, butterkase, cheddar, emmentaler, gouda, gruyère, havarti, muenster, raclette, and of course, swiss.
-That’s a lot of cheese!
+Today, Bruce is the most decorated Master Cheesemaker in America, with 12 Master medals signifying his expertise in 12 cheese varieties: alpine-style, baby swiss, brick, butterkäse, cheddar, emmentaler, gouda, gruyère, havarti, muenster, raclette, and of course, swiss.
+This might seem obvious, but that’s a lot of cheese.

 “The education is unbelievable,” Bruce says of the Master Cheesemaker program—Wisconsin’s rigorous cheesemaking certification.
 “I've taken just about every class they've offered.
 And it's definitely made me better.”

 The Master Cheesemaker title is more than just about taking classes though: it’s an incredible accomplishment—even an identity.
 “I tattooed the Master mark on my right shoulder,” Bruce says.
 “Because I'm proud of what I am.”

 At his small artisan factory, Edelweiss Creamery, Bruce transforms fresh Wisconsin milk into award-winning cheeses.
 As magical—and technically refined—as that process is, Bruce’s favorite part is watching people taste his creations.